 Claypot rice is a dish that reminds me of my childhood as my family used to have it every other week.
 The humongous, steaming claypots are always a spectacle to behold (and taste).
 It’s a traditional dish that’s stayed popular over the years, and for good reason.
 Nothing really screams comfort food like a generous serving of claypot rice, so here are 10 claypot rice spots in Singapore that’ll give you a good taste of nostalgia.

 During peak hours, the wait can go up to 90 minutes.
-Despite so, people are still willing to wait, so you know they must be doing something right.
+Despite this, people are still willing to wait, so you know they must be doing something right.

 Their signature Claypot Wu Wei Rice (S$10/S$15 for two pax, S$15/S$20 for three pax, S$20/S$25 for four pax) comes with a hearty selection of ingredients which includes salted fish and lup cheong (Chinese sausage).